THE A-Z OF MANGAWHAI BEACH SCHOOL

 A handbook of procedures, as well as a set of school policies is available at the school office.
 They are based on legal requirements as well as accepted professional practice.
 Please contact the school office should you have any queries.

 New Zealand law requires children from the age of 6 to be present at school except in special circumstances such as illness etc. Parents must notify the school if their child is absent stating the reason by 8.55am each day.
 If a child is absent and the school has not been notified we will contact parents to confirm the child is safe.
+If a child enrols at 5 years of age they are expected to be in school full time.

 Access to Children